ChrisMacNaughton/chrismacnaughton.github.com/resume.md

 ----
 ##Proficiency

-I have been writing code for several yearws now, most recently in PHP with a smattering of Ruby and Python.
+I have been writing code for several years now, most recently in PHP with a smattering of Ruby and Python.

 ----
 ##Experience